UrsZeidler/EclipseUpdatesiteForGithub/README.md

 ###### Source code Management

-We use github of course, and we checkout the `*/gh-pages` branch, it is important to `Clean before checkout`
+We use github, of course, and we checkout the `*/gh-pages` branch, it is important to `Clean before checkout`
 ![Source_Code_Management](images/Source_Code_Management.png)